-Lower Murray River
+Lower Murray River (main channel and wetlands)

-There was a strong presence of larval fish of large-bodied native species from late October to December.
-An environmental flow pulse with the appropriate timing and adequate magnitude and duration may enhance and extend the presence of some of these native fish larvae (e.g. golden perch and silver perch) and may lead to enhanced recruitment in the Lower Murray River.
-Maintaining a seasonal flow regime, potentially through the use of environmental water during spring and summer is important for some large-bodied native fish and in this study did not have an effect on spawning and recruitment of carp within the wetlands.
+Larvae of large-bodied flow-cued spawning native fish (i.e. golden perch (Macquaria ambigua) and silver perch (Bidyanus bidyanus)) were present from late October to December 2012.
+An environmental flow pulse during late spring and summer of an adequate magnitude and duration may enhance and extend the presence of golden perch and silver perch larvae and lead to enhanced recruitment in the Lower Murray River.
+Golden perch spawned in the lower Murray during the spring and summer of 2011-12, and fish were recruited through to YOY at least in the floodplain geomorphic region.
+Maintaining a seasonal flow regime, potentially through the use of environmental water during spring and summer is important for golden perch and silver perch.
+Furthermore environmental watering, during this study, did not have an effect on spawning and recruitment of carp within the wetlands.

-Whilst seasonal flow regimes are important in maintaining the ecological integrity of freshwater systems, within-channel flow management may present an opportunity to prolong and potentially enhance the lateral movements of native fish, with the direct benefits likely to be most pronounced in the wetlands upstream from Lock 1, whereby water levels are more influenced by flow discharge.

-Nonetheless, due to the high spatial variability in the structure of fish assemblages attempting to access and exit wetlands and the physical, biological and hydrological differences among wetlands, the movement pattern will differ among wetlands in response to the regimes of flow delivery.
-This highlights the need for individual assessment of wetlands prior to the management interventions to support lateral fish movement.
+Within-channel flow management presents an opportunity to potentially enhance the lateral movements of native fish, with the direct benefits likely to be most pronounced in the wetlands upstream from Lock 1, whereby water levels are more influenced by flow discharge.
+Nonetheless, due to the high spatial variability in the structure of fish assemblages attempting to access and exit wetlands and the physical, biological and hydrological differences among wetlands, the movement pattern will differ among wetlands in response to flow.
+This highlights the potential need for individual assessment of wetlands prior to management interventions to support lateral fish movement.

 In addition to flow regimes, managing flow integrity is critical; the source and continuity of the water delivered can play an important role in the outcomes achieved.
-For example, this study showed a strong influence of zooplankton species originated in the upper parts of the basin on the assemblages in the Lower Murray River and contributing to the local ecosystem.
-A broad view of eukaryotic microorganisms present in the river, including zooplankton, was obtained through molecular analyses which identified a significant range of taxa, covering a broad range of trophic levels.
+For example, this study showed a strong influence of zooplankton species originated in the Darling River on the assemblages in the Lower Murray River and contributing to the local ecosystem.

+A broad description of eukaryotic microorganisms present in the river, including zooplankton, was obtained through molecular analyses which identified a significant range of taxa, covering a broad range of trophic levels.
 It could potentially be used as a tool for more comprehensively assessing the mix of different trophic level pathways that underpin energy and material cycles in aquatic ecosystems that respond to flow and water quality.